pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-mkdocs.md

 !!! note
     You must run `mkdocs serve` in the directory that contains the `mkdocs.yml` file.

 Whenever you save a Markdown file, MkDocs does its best to update the preview.
 Sometimes if you change the site navigation, it can't keep up.
 When that happens, just use Control-C to stop the server and then type the command again to start it.

+Here is a screenshot of a Markdown file in Ghostwriter on the left, with the MkDocs preview of the same content on the right.

 ![Screenshot of MkDocs live preview](../img/live-preview.png)